 Suffering a severe injury after a slip and fall accident carries emotional stress and potential financial burden on top of the physical pain of injury and recovery.
 When a property owner’s negligence leads to your injury and associated losses, you shouldn’t have to suffer financial hardship caused be costs for medical treatment, lost wages, and other expenses.
 Similarly, you deserve full and fair compensation for the emotional distress caused by suffering a severe injury.
 An experienced personal injury attorney can uncover the facts of your accident and build a case against the defense to help you get the compensation you deserve.

-Contact our skilled legal team today at Sibley Dolman in Brooklyn at 833-552-7274 or online for a free consultation.
+Contact our skilled legal team today at Dolman Law Group in Brooklyn at 833-552-7274 or online for a free consultation.